saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-2-deque-drivers.md

 [Deque's axe™](https://www.deque.com/axe/) is a leading digital accessibility toolkit.
-The [axe DevTools® for Mobile SDK](https://docs.deque.com/devtools-mobile/appium) extends this functionality to mobile platforms, allowing you to integrate automated accessibility testing directly into your Appium workflows.
+The [axe DevTools® for Mobile SDK](https://docs.deque.com/devtools-mobile/appium) extends this functionality to mobile platforms, enabling automated accessibility testing directly in your Appium workflows for both Android and iOS apps.
+This feature supports compliance with accessibility standards such as WCAG and the European Accessibility Act, ensuring your apps are inclusive for all users.

+With this integration, you can:

++ Detect and address accessibility issues early in the development cycle.
++ Automate mobile accessibility testing using Sauce Labs' secure and scalable cloud infrastructure.
-With this SDK, you can scan mobile app content, identify accessibility issues, and improve compliance with accessibility standards.
++ Gain actionable insights to improve compliance with global accessibility standards.

-The following guide explains how to set up the Sauce Labs integration with [axe DevTools® for Mobile](https://docs.deque.com/devtools-mobile/appium).
+The following guide explains how to set up Sauce Labs’ integration with [axe DevTools® for Mobile](https://docs.deque.com/devtools-mobile/appium) and leverage its powerful tools to optimize accessibility testing in your mobile apps.
-This integration enables you to run mobile accessibility tests securely and efficiently using Sauce Labs' cloud infrastructure.

 ## What You'll Need